-Assets and Liabilities Measured at Fair Value on a Recurring Basis

-The Company evaluates its financial assets and liabilities subject to fair value measurements on a recurring basis to determine the appropriate level in which to classify them for each reporting period.
-This determination requires significant judgments.
-The Company determined that the promissory note receivable was level 2 and the fair value measurement was based on the market yield curves.
-The following table summarizes the conclusions reached regarding fair value measurements as of March 31, 2023 and December 31, 2022 (in thousands):
+Assets and Liabilities Measured at Fair Value on a Recurring Basis judgments.
+The Company determined that the G42 Promissory Note receivable was level 2 and the fair value measurement was based on the market yield curves.
+The following table summarizes the conclusions reached regarding fair value measurements as of September 30, 2023 and December 31, 2022 (in thousands):